 ➤ Combine research, writing, and growth mindset with Growth Mindset Research Projects.
 Have students research famous people and find evidence of their growth mindset.
 Take it a step further and have students make fun 3-D projects!

 ➤ Set up a Growth Mindset Person of the Week.
 Each week you could discuss a famous person and his or her growth mindset.
+Some of my favorites are Malala Yousafzai, Dr. Martin Luther King Jr., and Albert Einstein.

 ➤ Read biographies about famous people who have a growth mindset as a read aloud to students.
 Take time to discuss how the person demonstrated a growth mindset in his or her lifetime.